-Name Description Setting AR Bit 15-0 ACK Response - These bits contain the ACK response from the MIPI slave.
+Name Description Setting AR ACK Response - These bits contain the ACK Bit 15-0 response from the MIPI slave.
 The register will be updated when ACK with Error Report packet is received.
 Otherwise, the value will be set to 0.
 The bits in this register follow the definition in MIPI DSI.
-This register can only be updated by the SSD2828 hardware.
+This register can only be undeted by the This register can only be updated by the SSD2828 hardware.